-It’s that time of year again where we are busy cooking up all the holiday treats.
+It’s that time of year again when we are busy cooking up all the holiday treats.
 But you don’t have to sacrifice your health for a few days of indulgence!
-We’ve put together 5 healthy recipes to enjoy during the holidays without feeling guilty or getting sick.
-Try these ideas out this year, and make it a healthier holiday season!
+We’ve put together five healthy recipes to enjoy during the holidays without feeling guilty or sick.
+So try these ideas out this year and make it a healthier holiday season!

 #1 Healthy Recipe – Lentil Pasta with Pesto & Tomatoes

-You are going to LOVE this one …. because it has just 3 main ingredients!
-It’s packed with fiber and plant-based protein, and is meal-prep friendly (just double or triple it).
+You will LOVE this one …. because it has just three main ingredients!
+It’s packed with fiber, and plant-based protein and is meal-prep friendly (just double or triple it).
 If you haven’t tried bean-based pasta, now is the time!
 They’re more filling than regular pasta and help keep you feeling fuller longer.

 NOTE: Chickpea-based pasta will work, too.